-TEXAS COLLEGE PREPARATORY ACADEMIES SPECIAL EDUCATION OPERATING PROCEDURES: FREE APPROPRIATE PUBLIC EDUCATION
+PREMIER HIGH SCHOOLS SPECIAL EDUCATION OPERATING PROCEDURES: FREE APPROPRIATE PUBLIC EDUCATION

-Texas College Preparatory Academies Board Policy along with these Special Education Operating Procedures constitute the Policies and Procedures of Texas College Preparatory Academies, designed to be consistent with the State policies and procedures developed pursuant to the IDEA.
-Texas College Preparatory Academies' Special Education Operating Procedures are not to be for the purpose of creating a requirement that is not otherwise imposed by the Individuals with Disabilities Education Improvement Act ("IDEA"), together with its implementing federal regulations, state statutes and rules, as they shall from time to time be amended, and shall not be construed to create a higher standard than that established by IDEA.
-These Special Education Operating Procedures will be posted on These Special Education Operating Procedures should be ResponsiveEd's website. interpreted consistent with the IDEA.
-Texas College Preparatory Academies' Special Education Operating Procedures are reviewed and updated, as needed, on at least an annual basis.
-Texas College Preparatory Academies will make timely changes to policies and procedures in response to IDEA amendments, regulatory or rule changes, changes to state policy, or new legal interpretation as are necessary to bring Texas College Preparatory Academies into compliance with the requirements of IDEA.
-Texas College Preparatory Academies maintains systems to ensure that all students with disabilities enrolled in the Charter, regardless of the severity of their disabilities, and who are in need of special education and related services, are identified, located, and evaluated and provided a free appropriate public education.
-Texas College Preparatory Academies maintains systems to ensure that students with disabilities and their parents are afforded the procedural safeguards required under the IDEA (and its implementing federal regulations, state statutes and rules) including with respect to the confidentiality of records and personally identifiable information.
+Premier High Schools' Board Policy along with these Special Education Operating Procedures constitute the Policies and Procedures of Premier High Schools which are designed to be consistent with the State policies and procedures developed pursuant to the IDEA.
+Premier High Schools Special Education Operating Procedures are not for the purpose of creating a requirement that is not otherwise imposed by the Individuals with Disabilities Education Improvement Act ("IDEA"), together with its implementing federal regulations, state statutes and rules, as they shall from time to time be amended, and shall not be construed to create a higher standard than that established by IDEA.
+These Special Education Operating Procedures are adopted by the Office of the Superintendent and shall be posted on Premier High Schools' website.
+These Special Education Operating Procedures must be interpreted consistent with the IDEA.
+Premier High Schools' Special Education Operating Procedures are reviewed and updated, as needed, on at least an annual basis.
+Premier High Schools will make timely changes to policies and procedures in response to IDEA amendments, regulatory or rule changes, changes to state policy, or new legal interpretation as are necessary to bring Premier High Schools into compliance with the requirements of IDEA.
+Premier High Schools maintains systems to ensure that all students with disabilities residing in the District, including students with disabilities attending non-public schools, regardless of the severity of their disabilities, and who are in need of special education and related services, are identified, located, and evaluated and provided a free appropriate public education.
+Premier High Schools maintains systems designed to ensure that students with disabilities and their parents or guardians are afforded the procedural safeguards required under the IDEA (and its implementing federal regulations, state statutes and rules), including with respect to the confidentiality of records and personally identifiable information.